mooreds/docs-1/references/README.md

 # References

-Here you can find our technical references for advanced Transposit usage.
+Here you can find references for technical topics.

 {% page-ref page="faq.md" %}